-Please use the buttons below to see more information on Rotherham Titans and matches between Irish and Rotherham over the years.
+Please use the buttons below to see more information on Rotherham Titans and matches between Exiles and Rotherham over the years.

 The tension of the day was picked up by the players who wanted to impress on the big stage but a combination of “ring rustiness” and “first night nerves” meant that execution sometimes fell short of intention.

 The opening half also suffered from a lack of continuity, referee Pearson was busy with his whistle and the players struggled to create a series of multi-phase moves – both teams had only one four phase move each, as unforced errors took their toll on the quality of the play.